Project No: FE0012122

 Performer website: Gas Technology Institute - http://www.gastechnology.org/

-The research team will evaluate and test a hybrid molten bed (HMB) gasification process for producing synthesis gas (syngas) from a coal/natural gas feed.
-The HMB gasification process potentially offers several benefits over conventional gasifiers including higher efficiency, higher yield of electricity or diesel fuel, lower cost of electricity or diesel, lower costs for carbon capture, and lower capital costs due to simpler plant layout.
-The project team will conduct techno-economic analyses for plants based on conventional slagging gasification and the HMB gasification process for producing both power and diesel fuel with carbon capture.
+The GTI research team will evaluate and test a hybrid molten bed (HMB) gasification process for producing syngas from a coal/natural gas feed.
+The HMB gasification process potentially offers several benefits over conventional gasifiers including higher efficiency, higher yield of electricity or diesel, lower cost of electricity or diesel, lower costs for carbon capture, and lower capital costs due to simpler plant layout.
+The project team will conduct techno-economic analyses for plants based on conventional slagging gasification and HMB gasification producing both power and diesel and including carbon capture.